karans10/ng2-fire-todo-app/README.md

 ## Weekend projects

-This project is part of weekend project series, where I will be adding something to my gthub account every week.
+This project is part of weekend project series, where I will be adding something to my github account every week.
 It will be either a new substantial update to an existing project or a total new project.